Frequently Asked Questions

 top of page

 Compound toxicity can be caused by many different mechanisms.
 Adverse toxicological effects are often categorized as chemical-based, on-target, or off-target effects.
 Chemical-based toxicity is defined as toxicity that is related to the physicochemical characteristics and structure of a compound and its toxic effects on cellular organelles, membranes, and/or metabolic pathways.
 On-target refers to exaggerated and adverse pharmacological effects at the target of interest in the system (Rudmann et al. 2013).
-Off-target refers to adverse effects as a result of modulation of other targets; these may be related biologically or totally unrelated to the target of interest.
 It is imperative to use the toxicological and biological data on the target to form testable hypotheses related to whether a toxicity is chemical-based, on-target, or off-target.
 To understand the underlying mechanism, it is important to consider the macromolecular targets to which a compound binds.
 Some targets are important for the therapeutic effect of the drug compound.
 Other targets, so-called 'off-targets' or 'tox targets' are responsible for adverse drug reactions and toxicities associated with a drug compound.

 Which toxicity targets are we considering?